Australia ยท Interactive Calculator

 Now the key part: most calculators would show you getting that 12.3% return EVERY YEAR.
 In reality, it's spread across five years of holding costs.

-Beyond ROI: The 7-Factor Property Investment Calculator Analysis
+Beyond ROI: The 7-Factor Analysis for Australian Property Investing

 Smart buyers using an investment property calculator don't stop at return on investment.
-They model seven key factors in their real estate investment calculator:
+They model seven key factors in their real estate investment calculator when evaluating Australian property investing opportunities:

-1. Cash-on-Cash Return (Property Investment Calculator Basic) Your actual cash in versus cash out each year.
+1. Cash-on-Cash Return (Calculator Basic) Your actual cash in versus cash out each year.
 Negative cash flow years matter just as much as positive ones.
 Every investment property calculator should track this.

 2. Internal Rate of Return (IRR) Accounts for the time value of money.
 A dollar today is worth more than a dollar in five years.
 IRR adjusts for this.